dloscutoff/pip/Documentation/Operators.md

 <code>J  U</code> Join iterable on empty string

+<code>JW B</code> Join iterable on separator and wrap result in separator as well

 <code>K  U</code> Applies Kleene star (repeat 0 or more times) to a Pattern

 <code>LC U</code> Convert to lowercase